-- A description of the problem in terms of causes and consequences.
+- 1. A description of the problem in terms of causes and consequences.
 Articulate why this problem should be addressed.
-Use published literature to support your description where appropriate. - The extent and nature of the problem in your target population and/or community.
-Use data to support your description. - Explain why you are requesting grant funds; did you experience a loss of funding, is this an unexpected and unplanned emergent issue that arose, etc.? - Applicants shall provide evidence that demonstrates their efforts to secure other financial support for the project costs, including requests through the entity's regular funding process, before applying for JAG funds.
+Use data in the form of published literature to support your description where appropriate. - 2.
+The extent and nature of the problem in your target population and/or community. - 3.
+Explain why you are requesting grant funds; did you experience a loss of funding, is this an unexpected and unplanned emergent issue that arose, etc.? - 4.
+Applicants shall provide evidence that demonstrates their efforts to secure other financial support for the project costs, including requests through the entity's regular funding process, before applying for JAG funds.
 If such requests were not made in advance of the JAG application submission, the applicant shall explain why other resources were not sought.

-Problem Statement Equipment: (Q9) (Purchase of Goods, Equipment, or Basic Gear) (Limit 5000 characters) Show how your agency will benefit from this purchase.
+Equipment: (Purchase of Goods, Equipment, or Basic Gear) (Limit 5000 characters) Show how your agency will benefit from this purchase.

-- Applications for equipment (e.g. portable radios, EID-electromuscular incapacitation devices (Tasers), etc...) will be required to address the following: - Is funding requested for a specific make and model?
-If so, why was this specific make and model selected? - What is the applicant's staffing pattern; specifically, what is the maximum amount of people on shift for a regular day who would be using this equipment? - What are the alternate funding sources sought prior to this application (e.g. local government budget, e911 authority boards, other grants, and surplus programs)? - Preference will be given to applicants who use a pooled/banked equipment approach. - Applicants shall provide evidence that demonstrates their efforts to secure other financial support for the project costs, including requests through the entity's regular funding process, before applying for JAG funds.
+- Applicants without a purchasing policy/price agreement must use the State of Colorado's Price Agreement as a guideline for the allowable amount that may be requested for each piece of equipment.
+If the item requested is higher than the State Price Agreement the JAG Board will consider the request on a case-by-case basis. https://osc.colorado.gov/spco/state-price-agreements - Applications for equipment (e.g., portable radios, EID-electromuscular incapacitation devices (Tasers)) will be required to address the following: - Is funding requested for a specific make and model?
+If so, why was this specific make and model selected? - What is the applicant's staffing pattern; specifically, what is the maximum amount of people on shift for a regular day who would be using this equipment? - What are the alternate funding sources sought prior to this application (e.g., local government budget, e911 authority boards, other grants, and surplus programs)? - Preference will be given to applicants who use a pooled/banked equipment approach.

+Applicants shall provide evidence that demonstrates their efforts to secure other financial support for the project costs, including requests through the entity's regular funding process, before applying for JAG funds.
 If such requests were not made in advance of the JAG application submission, the applicant shall explain why other resources were not sought.

-Implementation Plan: (Q10) (Limit 6500 characters)
+Implementation Plan: (Q9) (Limit 6500 characters)

 What do you plan to do?
 What are the steps in your process?
-Your response should address the 6 questions below:
+Your response should address the 5 questions below:

-- Describe what this project will do, how funds will be used and what will be different (for your agency, community, population to be served) as a result of these funds.
-Is there specific data that you will collect to measure success and if so, how and when will this data be collected? - Aside from these requested grant funds, what other resources are available to support this project?
-Include collaborations with other agencies and/or any funding that others will dedicate to support the project. - Outline the steps to be taken to implement this proposed project throughout the grant period. - Who will be responsible for this project overall and who will be responsible for individual steps, if different? - How will you evaluate your progress throughout the grant period to know if you remain on track or if changes need to be made due to unexpected challenges? - If appropriate to this project, have you begun the process of determining how you might want to sustain this program after grant funds are gone or how to expand the program if it shows great success?
+- 1. Describe what this project will do, how funds will be used and what will be different (for your agency, community, population to be served) as a result of these funds. - 2.
+Aside from these requested grant funds, what other resources are available to support this project?
+Include collaborations with other agencies and/or any funding that others will dedicate to support the project. - 3.
+Outline the steps to be taken to implement this proposed project throughout the grant period. - 4.
+Who will be responsible for this project overall and who will be responsible for individual steps, if different? - 5.
+How will you evaluate your progress throughout the grant period to know if you remain on track or if changes need to be made due to unexpected challenges?